Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Experiments

 \paragraph{Automatic evaluation } We randomly select 500 eligible sentences from each test set.
 Table \ref{tab:size} shows the number of entities in each subset.
 We considered sentences to be eligible if they contain at least one entity and one verb.
 For the NCBI-disease data, only 487 sentences fulfill these criteria.

 We use models trained on the original training and development data to perform NER on the selected subset of the test data.
 We then generate one adversarial example for each entity in the sentence that was initially predicted correctly.
 We evaluate to what degree models are fooled only for entities that were predicted correctly in the original sentences.
 We set the semantic similarity threshold at $\epsilon=0.8$ following \citet{Li2019}.
+Experiments are run on a GPU machine (NVIDIA Tesla K80).
+An experiment of three runs (one model on one data set) on one GPU will take roughly 20-24hrs.
+The models have 110 M parameters.

 \paragraph{Human evaluation}